andyl/temp/.hooks/README.md

 # Hooks README

 This repo is configured to validate Github Pull Requests into the `master` and `dev` branches.
-See the `.github` directory for workflow configurations.
+See the `.github/workflows` directory for configurations.

 These validations are used: